digital-asset/daml-finance/docs/source/packages/core-implementations.rst

 - ``Daml.Finance.Data``

-    This package contains the *implementation* of observable or reference data related workflows.
-It contains the following modules:
+    This package implements templates containing reference data.
+It includes the following modules:

-    - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`: An implementation of ``Observable`` that explicitly stores time-dependent numerical values (e.g. equity or rate fixings)
+    - :ref:`Observation <module-daml-finance-data-observable-observation-7524>`: An implementation of an ``Observation`` that explicitly stores time-dependent numerical values on the ledger.
+It can be used to e.g. store equity or rate fixings
     - :ref:`HolidayCalendar <module-daml-finance-data-reference-holidaycalendar-10773>`: Holiday calendar of an entity (typically an exchange or a currency)
+    - :ref:`DateClock <module-daml-finance-data-time-dateclock-65212>`: A contract specifying what is the current local date.
+It is used to inject date information in lifecycle processing rules

 - ``Daml.Finance.Util``